nedap/speced.def/README.md

 ## ns organisation

-There are exactly 2 namespaces meant for public consumption:
+There are exactly 3 namespaces meant for public consumption:

 * `nedap.utils.spec.api`: various utility functions, most notably `check!` which is meant to be used in conjunction with clojure's `:pre` and `:post`.
 * `nedap.utils.speced`: 'speced' forms of defprotocol, defn, etc.
+* `nedap.utils.predicates`: generic predicates that you might find handy when specing things.

 They are deliberately thin so you can browse them comfortably.